aim-rsf/browseMetadata/README.md

 This code is in early development.
 To see known bugs or sub-optimal features refer to the [Issues](https://github.com/aim-rsf/browseMetadata/issues).

 Run the code the same as the demo, using your own input files.

+It will ask you to specify the range of variables you want to process (start variable:end variable), because you can choose to process a table across multiple sessions (particularly useful if the table has a large number of data elements).

 The json file: